RiemaLabs/modular-indexer-committee/README.md

 - `port`: The port number on which your database service is listening.

 ### Setting Up `report` Configuration
-Define where and how to store the checkpoints generated by your modular-indexer-committee.
+Define where and how to store the checkpoints generated by your committee indexer.
 The report section currently supports AWS S3 and the Data Availability (DA) layer.

 - `method`: Choose between `DA` and `S3` for publishing method.
 - `timeout`: Timeout setting in milliseconds for publishing checkpoints.